kanikadawar5/Latest-Youtube-Videos-Collector/Readme.txt

       docker build -t youtube-videos-docker .
 7. Creates a container from a given image docker run -p 5000:5000 youtube-videos-docker:latest
+8. To view the docker image
+      docker images
+9. To list the containers
+      docker container ls
-8. Run a new command in a running container docker exec -it <container_name> /bin/sh
+10. To enter inside the container docker exec -it <containerId> /bin/sh